Kushagra-Dutta/mondrain-project/README.md

 # mondrain-project
-this is a painting of he famous mondrain
+this is a painting by the famous mondrain